Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsection{Outline}

-Section~\ref{sec:what_is_CHHS} contains background on combinatorial hierarchically hyperbolic groups, of which short HHGs are an instance.
-In Section~\ref{sec:shortHHG} we describe the family of short HHG, and collect results about them from \cite{short_HHG:I}.
+Section~\ref{sec:what_is_CHHS} contains background on combinatorial hierarchically hyperbolic groups, of which short HHG are an instance.
+In Section~\ref{sec:shortHHG}, we describe the family of short HHG, and collect results about them from \cite{Short_HHG:I}.
 The class of Dehn filling quotients we consider is then made precise in Subsection~\ref{sec:large_dt}.

 In Section~\ref{sec:rotating} we adapt the machinery of rotating families from \cite{dahmani:rotating, dfdt} to our quotients of interest.
 We then construct a short HHG structure for the quotients in Section~\ref{sec:quotient_is_short}: see in particular Theorem~\ref{thm:quotient_short_HHG}, which is Theorem~\ref{thmintro:dehnfill} from the Introduction.
-As a by-product, in Subsection~\ref{subsec:reshyp} we prove residual hyperbolicity of short HHGs: see Corollary~\ref{cor:fullres_hyp}, which is Corollary~\ref{corintro:fullres} above.
+As a by-product, in Subsection~\ref{subsec:reshyp} we prove residual hyperbolicity of short HHG: see Corollary~\ref{cor:fullres_hyp}, which is Corollary~\ref{corintro:fullres} above.

-Section~\ref{sec:hopf} develops tools to study self-epimorphisms of short HHGs.
-A toy example of how they are put into practice is presented in Subsection~\ref{subsec:HNN}, where we prove the Hopf property for certain HNN extensions of the direct product of $\Z$ and a free group: see Example~\ref{example:zxF}.
+Section~\ref{sec:hopf} develops tools to study self-epimorphisms of short HHG.
+An example of how they are put into practice is presented in Subsection~\ref{subsec:HNN}, where we prove the Hopf property for certain HNN extensions of the direct product of $\Z$ and a free group: see Example~\ref{example:zxF}.
 The same techniques are then pushed further in Section~\ref{subsec:example_artin}, where we prove that many Artin groups of large and hyperbolic type are Hopfian: see Theorem~\ref{thm:XL_Hopfian} for the full statement, which encompasses both Theorems~\ref{thmintro:even_hopf} and~\ref{thmintro:odd_hopf}.

 In Section~\ref{sec:mcg_quot} we prove hierarchical hyperbolicity of many quotients of the five-holed sphere mapping class group: see Theorem~\ref{thm:S5_quotient}, which is Theorem~\ref{thmintro:mcg}.